fac-members/fac-slides/src/slides/http/index.md

 ### Without standardisation

-> Hey google.com I'd like to search for "cats" please
+> Hey google.com, Firefox here, I'd like to search for "cats" please.
+Oh and could I get that as HTML?

 Without clever AI this unstructured request is too complex.